 Make a horizontal cut on the opposite side of the trunk a few inches above the undercut.
 Stop cutting a few inches before the notch, leaving a hinge holding the trunk to the stump that is about 10 percent of the diameter of the trunk.
 Do not cut all the way through to the notch or you won't have any control over the direction the tree falls.

 Drive a felling wedge into the felling cut using a sledgehammer and gradually widen the gap until the tree falls toward the notch.
 Be sure to warn everyone in the area before you start pounding and move away from the tree as soon as it starts falling.
-Tractor Supply Co recommends moving away in a 90-degree direction.
+Move away in a 90-degree direction.
 Do not move in the direction of the wedge in case the hinge snaps and the tree falls off the stump.

 Disposing of the Trunk